Attacks target Muslim leaders in Russia's Tatarstan

-MOSCOW The top Islamic official in Russia's largely Muslim Tatarstan region was wounded in a bomb attack and a deputy was killed in a separate shooting on Thursday, rocking a province long seen as a showcase of religious tolerance in Russia.
+MOSCOW The senior Islamic official in Russia's largely Muslim Tatarstan region was wounded in a bomb attack and a deputy was killed in a separate shooting on Thursday, rocking a province seen as a showcase of religious tolerance in Russia.

-President Vladimir Putin called for unity and condemned the attacks, which were carried out hours before the start of the Muslim holy month of Ramadan, which begins in Russia at sundown on Thursday.

-"Law enforcement bodies are doing everything to find, expose and punish the criminals," Putin said.

-Tatarstan's mufti, Ildis Faizov, was hospitalised after three powerful blasts targeted his car.
-He said he was able to get out of the SUV after the first explosion before more blasts sent flames roaring above the vehicle.
+Tatarstan's mufti, Ildis Faizov, was hospitalised after three powerful blasts threw him from a vehicle in Tatarstan's capital Kazan, the federal Investigative Committee said.

-"I felt a first weak explosion in the front part of the car and immediately crawled out of the automobile," said Faizov, who was shown on state television in a hospital bed, according to a statement on the Tatarstan authorities' website.

-Reuters television footage showed the vehicle engulfed in the blaze and billowing smoke on a wide avenue in central Kazan, a popular destination for tourists from Moscow, about 735 km (450 miles) east of Russia's capital.
+Reuters television footage showed the vehicle engulfed in flames and billowing smoke on a wide, green-lined avenue in central Kazan, a popular destination for tourists from Moscow, about 735 km (450 miles) east of Russia's capital.

 Around the same time, deputy mufti Valiulla Yakupov was shot dead outside his home, the Investigative Committee said.

-But oil-producing Tatarstan, which enjoys a higher degree of autonomy from Moscow than other regions and is home to a majority ethnic Tatar population, is relatively peaceful.
+But Tatarstan, home to a large central mosque in Kazan, is relatively peaceful.

 Russia's National Anti-Terrorism Committee (NAK) said in a statement it suspected the attacks were related to what it called the mufti's work "countering the spread of religious radicalism" in the region.